 "And the Teachings must first be preached before all peoples."The phrase "must first" means this is the priority.
 Jesus is setting the priority for his students - that they pass on his teachings - the teachings of the Prophets - to others.

 Many have said that Jesus taught a different philosophy than the Prophets before him.
 But this is simply not true.
 Yes, parts of the teachings can be adjusted to the time and circumstance, especially in the case of rituals and practices.
 But the central backbone of the teachings did not change.
 This is why, when Jesus was asked what was the most important teaching, he quoted Moses' teaching from Deuteronomy 6:5:

 Then one of the scribes approached – after hearing their argument, and seeing that Jesus answered wisely – and asked him, “What is the most important instruction of all?”
 Jesus replied, “The most important of all the instructions is, ‘Hear O Israel – the LORD our God is our only Lord – and you shall love the LORD your God with all your heart, with all your soul and with all your mind and with all your strength’ – this is the most important instruction."
 (Mark 12: 29-30)

-Jesus is also predicting that his students will be persecuted for their teachings.
+Jesus is warning that his followers may be persecuted for their teachings.
 This is something that happened to Jesus but also occurred to many of the Prophets as well, including Jesus' own teacher, John the Baptist.

-Jesus understood that the Romans will be dominating the Jewish lands over the coming century.
-He knew that his students would be persecuted, sometimes by the Jewish councils and sometimes by the Romans themselves.
+Jesus understood that the Romans will be dominating the lands of Judea over the coming century.
+He knew that his students would be persecuted, sometimes by the Judean councils and sometimes by the Romans themselves.